Contemporary European law: Code of canon law

 Following the example of the Napoleonic code, a lively debate began within the Catholic Church about the need to proceed with the codification of its law.
 Supporters emphasized the necessity of making the law more coherent, as it was already afflicted by antinomies, while opponents viewed the codification of law as a subjugation to the Enlightenment and the Napoleonic conception, which went against the Church and seemed to undermine custom.
 The first official calls for codification were made during the First Vatican Council, convened in 1868, but the premature conclusion of the council in 1870, following the capture of Rome by the Kingdom of Italy, halted any official intentions, leaving only some space for private initiatives.
 The issue became relevant again with the election of Pope Pius X, who, in favor of modernizing the ecclesiastical structure and the Roman Curia, viewed the promulgation of a Code of Canon Law favorably.

 With the motu proprio "Arduum sane munus", the task was entrusted to a pontifical commission led by Cardinal Pietro Gasparri.
 The work lasted nearly ten years, surviving Pope Pius X, who died in 1914; on Pentecost Day of 1917, Pope Benedict XV was able to promulgate, with the papal bull Providentissima Mater, the Pio-Benedictine Code, composed of brief and concise canons (2414 in total), which regulated the legal life of the Church.
 Liturgical matters, external public law, and the law of the Eastern Catholic Churches were excluded.
 Moreover, the code did not include the relations between the States and the Church, while abrogating all previous legislation, except for acquired rights, granted indults, and long-established or immemorial customs.
 In the perspective of centralization, the Pontifical Commission for the Authentic Interpretation of the Code of Canon Law was also established, tasked with responding, under the pope's approval, to questions concerning the code.

-The first postwar period
+First postwar period

 A season of constitutionalism

 World War I ended with the harsh defeat of the Central Powers and the collapse of their respective monarchies (the Habsburgs in Austria and the Hohenzollerns in Germany), which were replaced by democratic systems with constitutions.
 This process also affected regions that were under German Empire control, although they were not formally part of it.
 This was the case, for example, in Finland, which became independent in 1917 and adopted a constitutional charter two years later, becoming a semi-presidential republic.
 The situation was more complex for the other regions, starting with the charter introduced in Germany to address the chaos caused by the power vacuum following the abdication of Wilhelm II.